skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 points: 5
 ```

-Once we invoked that mutation, we'll get an error mentioning content field is required.
+Once we invoke that mutation, we'll get an error stating that a content field is required.
 That's because we've defined our arguments as required.
 See:

 ~~~
 const Mutation = new GraphQLObjectType({